runchise/batch.dart/README.md

 A `Task` should always return `RepeatStatus`, and `RepeatStatus.finished` to finish the process of the `Task`.
 Another option to return in `Task` processing is `RepeatStatus.continuable`, but if this is returned, the same Task processing will be repeated over and over until `RepeatStatus.finished` is returned.

-### 1.2.4.
+## 1.3.
 Logging

 The `batch` library supports logging since version `0.2.0`.

+The logging system provided by the `batch` library is a customized library of [Logger](https://pub.dev/packages/logger), and is optimized for the `batch` library specification.
+Also the logging system provided by the `batch` library inherits many elements from [Logger](https://pub.dev/packages/logger) from this background.

-The logging provided by the `batch` library can be used by classes that extend from the `Task` class.
-The `Task` class provides following logging methods.
+The `batch` library provides the following logging methods.

 |             | Description                                                                                                                                                                        |
 | ----------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |